 - You don’t need a degree.
 But professional training is everything.
 I wouldn’t have been able to get my career off the ground like I did without training and coaching.
 While training is a must, what I mean is you don’t need anyone’s permission to choose to pursue voice over.

 - You can make your own hours for the most part.
 There are always deadlines for voice work, but there’s a ton of flexibility overall.

 - It’s a cool job!
 It’s fun, and people will always be intrigued when you tell them it’s what you do.

 - It is very lucrative.
 Or it can be anyway.
 There are a lot of voice actors out there working part-time, pursuing voiceover as just a hobby, or who are struggling to get their careers off the ground.
 But on the other end of the spectrum, a lot of national TV commercials have 5-figure paydays.
-And it’s been really fun to get to grow with a lot of voice actors who are now making over 6 figures.
-Of course getting to those numbers takes years of dedicated work, training, a good plan, and the endurance to stick with it.
+And it’s been really fun to get to grow with a lot of voice actors who are now making a big 6 figure salary!
+Of course getting to those numbers takes years of dedicated voice work, training, a good plan, and the endurance to stick with it.